Gross domestic product: Limitations and criticisms

 Ever since the development of GDP, multiple observers have pointed out limitations of using GDP as the overarching measure of economic and social progress.
-For example, many environmentalists argue that GDP is a poor measure of social progress because it does not take into account harm to the environment.
 Furthermore, the GDP does not consider human health nor the educational aspect of a population.

-American politician Robert F. Kennedy criticized the GDP as a measure of “everything except that which makes life worthwhile”.
-He said that it "does not allow for the health of our children, the quality of their education or the joy of their play.”
+Instances of GDP measures have been considered numbers that are artificial constructs.
+American politician Robert F. Kennedy criticized GDP (or GNI), listing many examples of bad things it does count and good things it does not count: